oceaneLIU/GABoost/readme.md

 ## Run
 Currently, we provide two executable binary version `runGABoost_mac` and `runGABoost_win.exe` of GABoost for Mac and Windows, respectively.
-The source code of GABoost will be available after the review process.

 There are 8 input arguments for GABoost:

   - mode: The code can be run in three mode: `SCMN`, `GABoost`, and `SCMN+GABoost`.